Jalaluddin Muhammad Shah: Second phase (1418–1433)

+After Raja Ganesha died Jalaluddin assembled the nobles and ministers and said, “I believe in the truth of the religion of Muhammad, and I shall not deviate from this (belief).
+If you accept me and do not turn against my royal authority, then only I shall sit on this august throne; if not you shall raise my younger brother to the throne and excuse me.”

 Jalaluddin maintained a peaceful kingdom during his second phase.
 His authority stretched to eastern Bengal Moazzamabad (present-day Sunamganj) and south-eastern Bengal (present-day Chittagong).
 He also conquered Fathabad (present-day Faridpur) and the southern Bengal.
 During his reign Firuzabad Pandua became a populous and flourishing town.
 It is recorded in the Ming shi that a Chinese explorer, Cheng Ho, visited the city twice in 1421–22 and 1431–33.
-He later transferred the capital from Pandua to Gaur.
-The city of Gaur began to be re-populated during his reign.
+He later transferred the capital from Pandua to Gauda.
+The city of Gauda began to be re-populated during his reign.
 Jalaluddin himself constructed a number of buildings and sarais there.

 Relation with Hindus

 Jalaluddin played a distinguished role in converting the Hindus of Bengal to Islam.
 Dr. James Wise wrote in the Journal of the Asiatic Society of Bengal (1894) that "the only condition he offered was either the Koran or death.
 Many Hindus fled to Kamrup and the jungles of Assam, but it is nevertheless possible that more Muslims were added to Islam during these seventeen years (1414–31) than in the next three hundred years."
-He maintained good rapport with Non-Muslims in his kingdom.
+He maintained a good rapport with non-Muslims in his kingdom.
 According to an interpretation of a Sanskrit sloka by D. C. Bhattacharya, Jalaluddin appointed Rajyadhar, a Hindu, as the commander of his army.
 He gained support of Muslim scholars – Ulama and the Shaikhs.
 He reconstructed and repaired the mosques and other religious architectures destroyed by Raja Ganesha.

-The 17th century Persian historian, Firishta talked about his tolerance of Hindus and Buddhists, applauded him by saying:
+The 17th century Persian historian, Firishta applauded him by saying:

-His remark is corroborated by the evidence of the Smritiratnahara and the Padachandrika.
-According to the Padachandrika, a commentary on the Amarakosha in Sanskrit, Brihaspati Mishra, a Brahmin from Kulingram (present-day Bardhaman district), was promoted by Sultan Jalaluddin to the position of the Sarvabhaumapandita (Court Scholar).
+According to the Padachandrika, a commentary on the Amarakosha in Sanskrit, Brihaspati Mishra, a Brahmin from Kulingram (present-day Bardhaman district), was promoted by Sultan Jalaluddin to the position of the Sarvabhaumapandita (court scholar).
 And Vishvasrai, son of Brihaspati Mishra, was also appointed a minister by the Sultan.
 He patronized Sankritic culture by publicly showing appreciation for those scholars of classical Brahmanic scholarship.
 Many Brahmin poets were honored by Jalaluddin.

 According to a 19th-century chronicle written by Francis Buchanan-Hamilton, Jalaluddin compelled many Hindus to convert to Islam, resulting in many Hindus fleeing to Kamrup.